zai1208/Arch-Installation-Script-Dotfiles/README.md

 # Arch-Installation-Script-Dotfiles
-This is my personal Arch Installation script and dotfiles
+This is my personal Arch Installation script (it also installs my dotfiles)

 install using `curl -sSL https://tinyurl.com/zai1208-arch | sh`